Colin Campbell (legal scholar)

-Sir Colin Murray Campbell DL FRSA (26 December 1944 – 20 May 2022) was a Scottish academic lawyer who was vice-chancellor of the University of Nottingham from 1988 to 2008.
+Sir Colin Murray Campbell DL FRSA (26 December 1944 – 20 May 2022) was a British academic lawyer who was vice-chancellor of the University of Nottingham from 1988 to 2008.

 Education and early career

 Campbell studied law at the University of Aberdeen, graduating with a first-class honours degree.
 After working at the University of Dundee and the University of Edinburgh, he was appointed professor of jurisprudence at Queen's University of Belfast, where he was dean of the law faculty and a Pro Vice Chancellor.

 Vice-chancellor of the University of Nottingham

 In 1988, Campbell was appointed to succeed Basil Weedon as vice-chancellor of the University of Nottingham.
 At 43, he was the youngest university vice-chancellor in the country at the time.
 Over the next 20 years, he sought to raise the international profile of the university, oversaw the opening of the Jubilee Campus in Nottingham as well as the Ningbo campus in China and the Malaysia campus and greatly expanded both the facilities and student numbers at the university.

 In 1994, he helped to establish the Russell Group of public research universities.

 Campbell retired in September 2008, after 20 years running the university.